Cheers, tears, prayers for 2020: A new decade is ushered in

 LONDON

-Londoners were making their way to the banks of the River Thames to jostle for position to watch a spectacular fireworks display launched from the London Eye and a series of barges near Parliament.
+Londoners watched a spectacular fireworks display from the banks of the River Thames that was launched from the London Eye and barges near Parliament.

-The familiar chimes of London’s Big Ben clock tower will ring in the new year, even though they have been silent for most of 2019 because of extensive restoration work.
+The familiar chimes of London’s Big Ben clock tower rung in the new year, even though they have been silent for most of 2019 because of extensive restoration work.

-The massive London party will be matched or even exceeded by the multi-day Hogmanay New Years celebrations in Edinburgh, which began Monday night with a torchlight parade through the streets of the Scottish capital.
+To the north, the multi-day Hogmanay New Year’s celebrations in Edinburgh began Monday night with a torchlight parade through the streets of the Scottish capital.

-Security is tight in both cities, and at dozens of other festive gatherings in Britain, following an extremist attack on London Bridge that claimed two lives.
-Police arrested five men on suspicion of terrorism offenses on Monday but said the arrests were not related to the London Bridge attack or to New Year’s Eve celebrations. ___
+Security was tight in both cities and elsewhere in Britain following a recent extremist attack on London Bridge that claimed two lives.
+Police arrested five men on suspicion of terrorism offenses Monday but said the arrests were not related to the London Bridge attack or to celebrations.

 JAPAN